JJNicks/Blocbox/README.md

-# blocbox is an digital information storage application that provides a simple and intuitive experience.
+# Blocbox is a digital information storage application that provides a simple and intuitive experience.